GrindeLab/STEAM/README.md

 #> 9.95628
 ```

-To estimate the *p*-value threshold which will control the family-wise error rate for this study at the 0.05 level, we run the following command:
+**Step 4:** To estimate the *p*-value threshold which will control the family-wise error rate for this study at the 0.05 level, we run the following command:

 ```r